rackspace/cargoplane/README.md

-# Cargoplane - serverless publish/subscribe for webapps and AWS
+# Cargoplane - Serverless publish/subscribe for webapps and AWS

 ## What?